The Asian Renewable Energy Hub

 for the Pilbara and South East Asia

-The Asian Renewable Energy Hub will generate 9,000 MW of renewable energy in Western Australia.
-3,000 MW will be dedicated to large energy users in the Pilbara region, which could include new and expanded mines, downstream mineral processing and the production of hydrogen for domestic and export markets.
+The Asian Renewable Energy Hub will generate 11,000+ MW of renewable energy in Western Australia.
+5,000+ MW will be dedicated to large energy users in the Pilbara region, which could include new and expanded mines, downstream mineral processing and the large scale production of hydrogen for domestic and export markets.
 6,000 MW will be exported to South East Asia through undersea High Voltage DC transmission cables.

-From a 14,000-square kilometre initial land package, 7,000 square kilometres of prime land in the East Pilbara region of Western Australia was selected to accommodate at least 6,000 MW of Vestas wind turbines and 3,000 MW of solar photovoltaic panels.
-Outstanding wind and solar resource and large scale will result in competitive, firm renewable energy generation.
+From a 14,000-square kilometre initial land package, 7,000 square kilometres of prime land in the East Pilbara region of Western Australia was selected to accommodate at least 7,500+ MW of wind turbines and 3,500+ MW of solar photovoltaic panels.
+Outstanding wind and solar resource and large project scale will result in competitive, firm renewable energy generation.

 Project development commenced in 2014 with a study of the entire north-west coast of Western Australia.
-Project land has been secured through an Exclusive Development License with the WA Department of Lands, the traditional owners are actively engaged and supportive, onshore and offshore development studies are underway, a consortium of global renewable energy leaders has been assembled, and most importantly, the Governments of Indonesia and Singapore have been engaged, as well as large energy users in the Pilbara.
+Project land has been secured through an Exclusive Development License with the WA Department of Lands, the Traditional Owners are actively engaged and supportive, onshore and offshore development studies are underway, a consortium of global renewable energy leaders has been assembled, and most importantly, the Governments of Indonesia, Singapore and Western Australia have been engaged, as well as large energy users in the Pilbara.

 Engagement with Nyangumarta people commenced

 EIA referral documents submitted